 (Each review was a meta-analysis, which is when researchers take dozens of the strongest studies on a topic and compare all of their findings to establish a cumulative result.)

 In the first study review, by two researchers at the Yale University Department of Psychology and Psychiatry, 45 published studies involving 3,300 volunteers found “very, very strong relationships between reactivity and cues, and weight and eating,” according to study co-author Professor Hedy Kober.
+Studies also show that exposure to advertising through mediums such as teardrop flags are highly effective for promoting a product or service.

 “Cue exposure and the experience of craving significantly influence and contribute to eating behavior and weight gain.”